amritsharma/writing-challenge/Jan31-The-Joy-Newspaper.md

 ## The Joy of Reading a Newspaper

+It was the 90s.
 Like clockwork, every morning I'd rush out to our balcony to grab the day's newspaper.

 Balcony!?